Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

+The main use we make of the Collar Lemma is to show that two intersecting curves cannot both be represented by short geodesics in any hyperbolic structure on the surface.

+The second result concerns the behavior of non-simple curves.
+We state the version most relevant to the discussion at hand, though we do note that this result has been considerably extended.
+For this, we refer the interested reader in particular to the papers of Basmajian \cite{basmajian-stable}, \cite{basmajian universal}.

-\begin{lemma} [see for instance Hempel \cite{hempel-lower}] There exists a constant $K>0$ so that if $S$ is the interior of a compact, orientable surface of negative Euler characteristic and if $C$ is a non-simple curve on $S$, then $\ell_C (\rho)\ge K$ for all $\rho\in {\cal D}(\pi_1(S))$. \end{lemma}
+\begin{lemma} [see for instance Hempel \cite{hempel lower}] There exists a constant $K>0$ so that if $S$ is the interior of a compact, orientable surface of negative Euler characteristic and if $C$ is a non-simple curve on $S$, then $\ell_C (\rho)\ge K$ for all $\rho\in {\cal D}(\pi_1(S))$. \end{lemma}

-The following result is due to McShane \cite{mcshane homeomorphisms}.
-A proof for closed surfaces can be found as Lemma 6.2 in Anderson \cite{anderson survey}.
-For the sake of completeness, we outline the general proof here.
+The following result is due to McShane \cite{mcshane homeomorphisms}, and is in a real sense the starting point for the investigations detailed in this note.
+A proof for closed surfaces can also be found as Lemma 6.2 in Anderson \cite{anderson survey}.
+For the sake of completeness, and because some of the arguments herein arise again in later arguments, we outline the general proof here.

 \begin{theorem} Let $S$ be the interior of a compact, orientable surface of negative Euler characteristic.
 Let $C$ be a simple curve on $S$.
 If $C'$ is a curve on $S$ that satisfies $\ell_C (\rho) = \ell_{C'} (\rho)$ for all $\rho\in {\cal D}(\pi_1(S))$, then $C' = C$. \end{theorem}